Study room reservations can now be made online. To do so, click on the “Reserve a Study Room” button at below and fill

 The secondary purpose of the Library meeting rooms is to accommodate a wide variety of public programs that will bring people into the Library, encourage free access to issues and ideas, and meet the social needs of Not-For-Profit Organizations and the general community.

 The Library Board of Trustees have adopted policies for the use of library spaces during regular business hours and during certain hours when the library is closed.
 There is never a fee for Not-For-Profit Organizations using the library during normal business hours.
-Reservations are accepted 12 months in advance.
+Reservations are accepted 6 months in advance.
 For exceptions, please contact the library directly to be scheduled, otherwise, use the online reservation system.

 February 1st through April 11th, 2020, the Preston Room capacity will be going down from 72 to 36 on Saturdays due to AARP tax aid.
 If you try to book for more than 36 for this time period, your booking will be denied.